Sankalp20487/Sankalp20487/README.md

 ### 👨‍💻 About Me

 - 🔍 Passionate about solving real-world problems using data
-- 🧠 Currently working on: Optimizing logistics for a brewing company 🍺
 - 🛠️ Building ML + analytics apps with Python, SQL, Spark, Docker & FastAPI
 - 🎵 Fun fact: I’ve been a guitarist for 9+ years!